 ENS 186 Visa Brief Highlights

-- To be eligible for Employer Nominated Scheme 186 visa you must be nominated by an Australian emopyer who legally abide the law and match the criteria.
+- To be eligible for Employer Nominated Scheme 186 visa you must be nominated by an Australian employer who legally abides the law and matches the criteria.

-- There is three stream available which is Direct Entry stream, Lagour Agreement stream and Temporary Residence Transition stream.
+- There are three streams available which are Direct Entry stream, Labour Agreement stream and Temporary Residence Transition stream.

-- To be able to apply ENS 186 visa in Australia you need a substantive visa or related bridging visa whether it is bridging visa A, B or C.
+- To be able to apply for ENS visa 186 in Australia you need a substantive visa or related bridging visa whether it is bridging visa A, B or C.

 - Employer Nominated Scheme subclass 186 visa costs $4,045 AUD.